applied-systems-biology/jipipe-website/content/documentation/result-analysis.md

 * **Data** shows a string representation of the data row.
 The contents vary depending on the slot data type.
 For example, file system data display their path at this location.
 * Additional columns correspond to the [data annotations](/documentation/batch-pipelines/#data-annotations) that were attached by various algorithms

-## Importing results back into ACAQ5/ImageJ/...
+## Importing results back into JIPipe/ImageJ/...

 On selecting one or multiple rows, additional UI elements are displayed below the table.
-They contain various actions that can be applied to the output data, such as opening the results directory, importing the data back into ImageJ or ACAQ5, or any other operation.
+They contain various actions that can be applied to the output data, such as opening the results directory, importing the data back into ImageJ or JIPipe, or any other operation.

 {{% notice tip %}}
 Double-click a row to execute the default action, which is the one most commonly used.